leadblacktech/SQL/Days/Day1.md

 Need to output results to a file

 ---
 View the db connector in the code/connector folder
-lyou can also click the appropriate links below.
+You can also click the appropriate links below.
 ---
 ### db_connector
 <br>